Skip to main content

 The question of whether lifestyle alone can be sufficient is, in essence, a question about the plasticity of the hypothalamic-pituitary-gonadal (HPG) axis and its sensitivity to modulation by extrinsic factors.
 The evidence suggests that while the age-related decline in gonadal function is an immutable biological reality, the clinical manifestation of this decline is heavily influenced by the metabolic and inflammatory state of the individual, both of which are directly modifiable through lifestyle.

 The central thesis is this ∞ the symptomatology of perimenopause and andropause is amplified, and in some cases precipitated, by an underlying state of metabolic dysfunction, primarily insulin resistance.
 The hormonal fluctuations of midlife do not occur in a vacuum; they unmask and are exacerbated by pre-existing or developing metabolic insufficiencies.
-Therefore, lifestyle interventions that target the reversal of and the quenching of can significantly attenuate the clinical impact of HPG axis dysregulation.
+Therefore, lifestyle interventions that target the reversal of insulin resistance and the quenching of systemic inflammation can significantly attenuate the clinical impact of HPG axis dysregulation.

 The Interplay of Insulin Resistance and Gonadal Function